codemod-com/codemod-registry/.github/ISSUE_TEMPLATE/report-faulty-codemod.md

 ---

-> :warning: Use this to report issues only related to faulty codemods.

 ### Faulty codemod
-Mention the codemod you ran which resulted in an incorrect output. [e.g. `next/13/app-router-recipe`]
+Mention the codemod you ran which resulted in incorrect output. [e.g. `next/13/app-router-recipe`]

 ### Code before transformation